H4CKR3M/CustomNpcs-Scripts/README.md

 *NOTE: remaining functions written at top of AudioJ7CK.js*

 ### StandardUtil12
-To use StandardUtil12 on 1.7.10, copy the plugin code from `StandardUtil12-Plugin_1710.txt` and paste it at the bottom of the `StandardUtil12.js` file.
+To use StandardUtil12 on 1.7.10, you must copy the plugin code from `StandardUtil12-Plugin_1710.txt` and paste it at the bottom of the `StandardUtil12.js` file.
 This will allow access to all functions on 1.7.10.
-Call methods exactly as you would on 1.12 or 1.16, *see [StandardUtil12](#user-content-standardutil12).*
+Call methods exactly as you would on 1.12 or 1.16.
+For all available functions, *see [StandardUtil12](#user-content-standardutil12).*

 ```js
 // StandardUtil12 on 1.7.10 Example.
 Put this code on an NPC.